Do more than just get involved, find your home: you’ll do that here.

 Fraternities and sororities take part in many different activities including:

-- Brotherhood/sisterhood events such as movie nights, game nights, dinners, and more, which provide a time for members to interact and take a break from the stresses of college life.
+• Brotherhood/sisterhood events such as movie nights, game nights, dinners, and more, provide a time for members to interact and take a break from the stresses of college life.

-- Philanthropies and Community Service.
-All fraternities and sororities raise money toward the charity that their national organization supports.
+• Philanthropies and Community Service.
+All fraternities and sororities raise money for the charity that their national organization supports.
 In addition, they help other fraternities and sororities meet their philanthropic goals.
 Fraternity and sorority members also devote hundreds of hours each year to bettering the community through hands-on service.

-- Chapter Meetings, which are held once a week in order to discuss business of the fraternity or sorority.
+• Chapter Meetings are held once a week to discuss the business of the fraternity or sorority.

 What different types of organizations are there?

-At Southeast, there are three Greek councils, which are referred to as the Interfraternity Council (IFC), Panhellenic Council, and the National Pan-Hellenic Council (NPHC).
+At Southeast, there are three Greek councils, which are referred to as the Interfraternity Council (IFC), the Panhellenic Council, and the National Pan-Hellenic Council (NPHC).
 The IFC governs and represents the 10 fraternities at Southeast that are part of the National Interfraternity Council.
 The Panhellenic Council governs and represents the seven sororities at Southeast that are part of the National Panhellenic Conference.
-NPHC governs and represents the six active, historically African- American fraternities and sororities that are recognized at Southeast.
-In addition, one social sorority that is not a member of any of the three governing councils is active at Southeast.
-Each chapter has different eligibility requirements and is unique in its membership, tradition, scholarship and social activities.
+NPHC governs and represents the six active, historically African-American fraternities and sororities that are recognized at Southeast.
+Each chapter has different eligibility requirements and is unique in its membership, tradition, scholarship, and social activities.

 IFC Fraternities